EU and MPs collaborating to block Brexit, claims Boris Johnson

 “I will fight with every breath in my body to stop that happening.”

-Meanwhile, the Transport Secretary said the Government has issued an “invitation to tender” for £300 million of freight to make sure supplies can reach the UK after Brexit.
+Meanwhile, Transport Secretary Grant Shapps said the Government has issued an “invitation to tender” for £300 million of freight to make sure supplies can reach the UK after Brexit.

-Grant Shapps said he will be attending the Exit Operations Committee in the Cabinet Office to “plan the detail to make sure that when we do leave, which we will do on October 31, it is as smooth as it possibly can be”.
+He said he will attend the Exit Operations Committee in the Cabinet Office to “plan the detail to make sure that when we do leave, which we will do on October 31, it is as smooth as it possibly can be”.

 Most Read